KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Binance by brssaricicek](https://github.com/brssaricicek/MMM-Binance)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-BinaryClock by nikobix](https://github.com/nikobix/MMM-BinaryClock)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-BinaryClock.js`: Replace it with `MagicMirror²`.

 ## [MMM-BirdNET by BrianHepler](https://github.com/BrianHepler/MMM-BirdNET)

-1. - W - An error occurred while getting information from 'package.json': Error: Invalid version: "1.1"
+1. Issue: An error occurred while getting information from 'package.json': Error: Invalid version: "1.1"
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-BirdNET.js`: Replace it with built-in fetch.

 ## [MMM-birthdays by amitchone](https://github.com/amitchone/MMM-birthdays)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.

 ## [MMM-bitcoin by valmassoi](https://github.com/valmassoi/MMM-bitcoin)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-bitcoin-portfolio by jeroenpeters1986](https://github.com/jeroenpeters1986/MMM-bitcoin-portfolio)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Bixi by nictruong](https://github.com/nictruong/MMM-Bixi)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'node-fetch' in file `BIXIFetcher.js`: Replace it with built-in fetch.
 4. Recommendation: Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-BlaguesAPI by pcurt](https://github.com/pcurt/MMM-BlaguesAPI)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-Block by BKeyport](https://github.com/BKeyport/MMM-Block)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Block.js`: Replace it with `MagicMirror²`.

 ## [MMM-Bluebikes by jschless](https://github.com/jschless/MMM-Bluebikes)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Bluebikes.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-Bluebikes.js`: Replace it with built-in fetch.

 ## [MMM-Bluelinky by Cyw00d](https://github.com/Cyw00d/MMM-Bluelinky)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-Bluelinky.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-BME280 by awitwicki](https://github.com/awitwicki/MMM-BME280)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-BMI by mykle1](https://github.com/mykle1/MMM-BMI)